JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 The Client performs a Token Request as described in the [OpenID Connect Specification in section 3.1.3.1](https://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).

 Thereby, the Client MUST provide a public key and a proof to own the related private key.
-This works exactly like in [section 5 of the OAuth 2.0 Demonstrating Proof-of-Possession at the Application Layer Draft](https://www.ietf.org/archive/id/draft-ietf-oauth-dpop-06.html#name-dpop-access-token-request):
+This MAY work exactly like in [section 5 of the OAuth 2.0 Demonstrating Proof-of-Possession at the Application Layer Draft](https://www.ietf.org/archive/id/draft-ietf-oauth-dpop-06.html#name-dpop-access-token-request):
 The Client provides a JSON Web Token (JWT) as specified in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519) in the DPoP header.
 This JWT contains the Client's public key as JSON Web Key (see [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517)) in its header and is signed by the Client with the related private key.
+The type of asymmetric Client authentication (certificates, ...) and the way of proving possession is explicitly open for future implementations.
+Anyway, this will be specified for RSA and Elliptic Curve Certificates in [section 5](#)

 If validation succeeded, the OpenID Provider responds with a Token Response as specified in [section 3.1.3.3 of the OpenID Connect Specification](https://openid.net/specs/openid-connect-core-1_0.html#TokenResponse).
 In addition, this response contains the parameter `id_assertion_token` which contains the ID Assertion Token.
-This ID Assertion Token is a JWT, just like the ID Token, but with the JWK encoded public key from the DPoP header in its header.
+This ID Assertion Token is a JWT, which contains public claims to identify a Resource Owner.
+The Client MAY control, which claims are included.
+The Resource Owner MUST confirm that the Client is allowed to provide these information about the Resource Owner to 3rd parties.
+In its header, it contains a JWK encoded public key to identify the Client.
 A detailed specification of the ID Assertion Token is provided in [section 3](#3-id-assertion-token).

 ```